dimkastan/LipReadingGreekWords/README.md

 # LipReadingV1

-Code and data for Lip Reading dataset with Greek Words in unconstrained driving scenario
+This repository will hold the code and data for the paper   "Lip Reading in unconstrained driving scenario with Greek words".
+The material will be uploaded after publication acceptance.